 It's a clever design and the perfect one for her to fall in love.
 And gives way to a string of more day to day dresses that allow us to see her as she truly is.
 We see that through the long montage sequence in which the rehearsals for the play take place.

 Suddenly her costumes are way more simple, more grounded in reality (even if it's a highly stylized and heighten reality).
 There is no sparkle, no bright shiny and exaggerated colors... we are seeing her, not "the sparkling diamond".

 Another noteworthy element; she's barely showing any skin.
 When we meet her, we are told that she wants to leave behind her life as a cabaret dancer, and here we are finally seeing it.
 She's aiming to dress classy, as a lady, not a dancer.

 It's also during this part of the movie that the first exotic elements are filtered to the costumes themselves.
 She's shown sporting a Chinese inspired gown during rehearsals, but that doesn't seem relevant to the character or the story and there isn't any other Chinese reference in the whole of the movie.
-So we have to assume that it's there for the kitsch factor.
+So I have to assume that it's there for the kitsch factor.

 One last note; most of her costumes are in a wide palette of reds, highlighting the thrill she feels at being truly in love.

 The montage culminates in a very intimate scene between Satine and Christian; the only moment in the movie where she's completely unguarded.
 And that's highlighted by the fact that she's shown wearing a simple cotton robe, the total opposite of her usual artificiality.